An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

 \subsection{Physical properties}

 The composite SEDs of our SMGs shown in Fig.~\ref{fig:comp_sed} indicate potential differences between the properties of low- and high-redshift SMGs, suggesting evolutionary changes within the population (or the influence of sample selection).
-In the following, we investigate the physical properties of SMGs and the variation within the population, including searching for evolutionary trends.
+In the following, we investigate the physical properties of SMGs and the variation within the population, to search for evolutionary trends.

-To quantify the typical properties of the SMGs we begin by constructing the stacked likelihood distributions of age, stellar mass ($M_\ast$), $V$-band dust attenuation ($A_V$), far-infrared luminosity ($L_{\rm{IR}}$), star-formation rate, dust mass ($M_{\rm d}$) and rest-frame $H$-band mass-to-light ratio ($M/L_H$), and show these in Fig.~\ref{fig:distribution}.
-We also include a histogram of the characteristic dust temperature from the modified blackbody fits (T$_{\rm d}^{\rm MBB}$), which is further explained in $\S$\ref{dustTemp}.
-We note that some of these derived quantities are correlated with the observables as discussed in \S~\ref{der_props}, see also Fig.~\ref{fig:obs_pred}.
+To quantify the typical properties of the SMGs we begin by constructing the stacked likelihood distributions of far-infrared luminosity ($L_{\rm{IR}}$), dust mass ($M_{\rm d}$), age, $V$-band dust attenuation ($A_V$), star-formation rate, stellar mass ($M_\ast$), and rest-frame $H$-band mass-to-light ratio ($M/L_H$), and show these in Fig.~\ref{fig:distribution}.
+We also include a histogram of the characteristic dust temperature from the modified blackbody fits ($T_{\rm d}^{\rm MBB}$), which is further explained in $\S$\ref{dustTemp}.
 By stacking the likelihood distributions we include the uncertainties (and covariance) between the derived values, including the uncertainties in the photometric redshifts.
 Where applicable, in Fig.~\ref{fig:distribution} we also overlay the {\sc magphys} prior in order to illustrate their potential influence on our derived distributions.
+We note that the reliability of some of these derived quantities have been demonstrated by their correlation with the observables as discussed in \S~\ref{der_props}, see also Fig.~\ref{fig:obs_pred}.